Hot-Girl Quarantine: How My Threesome Got Me Through Lockdown

 That declaration may have been a bit more dramatic than I intended, but what I said was true.
 Although I’m perpetually single and an introvert who craves alone time, like most people, I am used to some level of touch.
 And, by the end of two months in quarantine, I was missing all of it; hugs, handshakes, even the experience of being at a concert and feeling my body get pushed around by the flow of the crowd.

 Psychologists call this skin hunger; the loneliness from a lack of connection with others — whether a simple pat on the back or a marathon threesome — is an epidemic.
 So much so that early on in the pandemic the Dutch government advised its single citizens to lock down with a dedicated sex buddy.
-And just last week the British Columbia Centre For Disease Control, recognising that "sex can be very important for mental, social and physical well-being," garnered some giggles when it took the concept of barrier protection to a whole new level: It advised people to use glory holes for sex to get off while avoiding face-to-face contact.
+And just last week the British Columbia Centre For Disease Control, recognizing that "sex can be very important for mental, social and physical well-being" garnered some giggles when it took the concept of barrier protection to a whole new level.
+It advised people to use glory holes for sex to get off while avoiding face-to-face contact.
+The New York City Department of Health proposed something similar back in June.

 Advertisement